ashtaricarpets/ashtari-carpets-sfeer/content/blog/35_event_carpetdesignaward_bestmoderndesigndeluxe.md

 - carpet blue/green
 ---

-Ashtari Carpets wins the **international Carpet Design Award 2021** in the category **“Best Modern Design Deluxe”** with the rug “Carpet Blue / Green” designed by Muller van Severen x Ashtari Carpets.
+Ashtari Carpets won the **international Carpet Design Award 2021** in the category **“Best Modern Design Deluxe”** with the rug “Carpet Blue / Green” designed by Muller van Severen x Ashtari Carpets.
 We are deeply pleased and honored to receive this prestigious award.
 Every day we work with passion on our collections, always trying to be innovative and open-minded.
 <!--more-->
 Thank you to the designers @mullervanseveren and thank you @valerie_traan_gallery for this fantastic collaboration.
 Thank you to our weavers and collegues in Nepal.
 Real craftmanship and pure art.
 Keep on making beautiful rugs !